Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

     // defineProperty
     ```

-- Once a revocable proxy is revoked, any attempts to access it (trigger any of its traps) will throw a `TypeError`.
+- Once a revocable Proxy is revoked, any attempts to access it (trigger any of its traps) will throw a `TypeError`.
 For example:

     ```js
     var obj = { a: 1 },